 police and prosecutors are so eager to push cases through the system that

-way to ensure that your rights are fully protected and that the evidence in
+to ensure that your rights are fully protected and that the evidence in your

-your favor is fully and fairly presented in court is to hire an experienced
+favor is fully and fairly presented in court is to hire an experienced criminal

-criminal defense attorney to provide you with proper legal representation.
-The
+defense attorney to provide you with proper legal representation.
+The general

-general public fails to realize the verdict in a criminal case made by a judge or
+public fails to realize the verdict in a criminal case made by a judge or jury is

 innocent or not innocent.
 A not-guilty verdict decision can be arrived at in any